heptarch/heptarch.github.io/drafts/demon.md

  demonstration of the demon's powers.
 Ashmedai flung him a thousand miles away and usurped him as king!
 Curiosity is a right begoo.
-But the Rabbis recognized him from some impoverished token of his kingship, and restored him to the throne."
+But the Rabbis recognized him from some impoverished token of his kingship, and restored him."
 He removes his spectacles and dismounts.

 "Art thou Ashmedai?
 Or Solomon?"